 Coulter: Get Acosta!
-But Get the Right Guy, Too | Breitbart
+But Get the Right Guy, Too

 Three points:

 1) The case against Epstein is no stronger today than it was in 2006 — yet when the story broke, there was virtually zero national coverage.
 According to Nexis, throughout all of 2006, only a few news outlets outside of Palm Beach even mentioned the case.
-There was an opening segment on Fox News’ “O’Reilly Factor,” a few items in The New York Post and Florida papers, followed months later by a Page-19 story in the Times.
+There was an opening segment on Fox News’ “O’Reilly Factor,” a few items in the New York Post and Florida papers, followed months later by a Page-19 story in the Times.

 Instead of getting on their high horses about Acosta, maybe the media should look at themselves.